se-edu/learningresources/contents/testing/integration-testing.md

 Thereafter, you should make changes to your application to fix them and re-test your application with integration testing to ensure that the defects are no longer there.

 :fas-info-circle: [This article](http://www.professionalqa.com/defect-tracking-process) covers more details on how to effectively track down defects in a system and fix them.

-## Projects Adopting Integration Testing
-[Teammates](https://github.com/TEAMMATES/teammates), an online peer evaluations feedback platform, is an exaunit testing, followed by integration testing, then system testing needs to be performed before deploying the product.

-Each part of Teammates undergoes unit testing to ensure that each function such as filling up text, selecting dropdowns or checkboxes are working as expected.
-Integration testing ensures that each interactable interface from one module like logging in, leads you correctly to another module such as the intructor or student home page
-System testing ensures that all the necessary specifications are available and the generatl feedback performance  and loading speed do not disappoint

 ## Tips for better integration tests